Canada convoy protest: Protest goals

 The protest called for the end of vaccine mandates in Canada during the ongoing COVID-19 pandemic.
 Freedom Convoy's spokesperson Ben Dichter stated on Fox News that, "we want to get rid of the vaccine mandates and the [vaccine] passports.
 And that passport, that's the really concerning one."

-The organizers of the original mid-January crowdsourced fundraising campaign on GoFundMe, Tamara Lich and Dichter, both of whom are not long-haul truckers, described the goal of the truck convoy, from all across Canada to the nation's capital, as a demonstration against the newly implemented January 15 federal cross-border COVID-19 vaccine mandate, targeting long-haul truck drivers, according to a January 28, 2022 CTV News article.
+The organizers of the original mid-January crowdsourced fundraising campaign on GoFundMe, Tamara Lich and Dichter, both of whom are not long-haul truckers, described the goal of the truck convoy, from across Canada to the nation's capital, as a demonstration against the newly implemented January 15 federal cross-border COVID-19 vaccine mandate, targeting long-haul truck drivers, according to a January 28, 2022 CTV News article.

-As the convoy reached Ontario, it attracted a coterie of hangers-on and they used their moment in the sun to detract from its original goals.
 Several protesters voiced opposition to perceived authoritarianism and corruption by Justin Trudeau, stating they wanted him "out of office", while others said, "this is not an anti-vaccination movement, this is a freedom movement."
 For example, Canada Unity's Ontario organizer for the convoy, Jason LaFace, said that the intent of the Canada Unity protest was to dissolve the federal government.
-Many of the restrictions that the protesters objected to are under provincial jurisdiction.
+Many of the restrictions that the protesters objected to were under provincial jurisdiction.

 Initial events and the start of the protest

-On 16th November 2021 Canadian Border Services Agency officers refused truck driver Brigitte Belton entry to Canada at the Detroit-Windor due to her failure to wear a face mask.
+On November 16, 2021, Canada Border Services Agency officers refused truck driver Brigitte Belton entry to Canada at the Detroit–Windsor tunnel due to her failure to wear a face mask.

 At the October 2022 Public Order Emergency Commission, commission lawyer Stephen Armstrong stated that Belton vented her frustration via her TikTok feed before using the platform to connect with Chris Barber and then later initiating the planning of the Canada convoy protest.

-Armstrong said that Belton, Chris Barber, and James Bauder all took part in a Facebook Live event on January 13, 2022, to plan the protest's route and logistics.
+Armstrong said that Belton, Chris Barber, and James Bauder all took part in a Facebook live event on January 13, 2022, to plan the protest's route and logistics.
 The next day, Tamara Lich started the fundraiser for the protest.